UKCloud/workshops/OpenStack/Lab1/Floating_IP_Address.md

 ![Instance List](../images/instances.jpg)

-If you have no space floating IP addresses allocated to your project, you will first have to allocate an address by clicking the ```+``` button to the right of the IP Address drop-down.
+If you have no spare floating IP addresses allocated to your project, you will first have to allocate an address by clicking the ```+``` button to the right of the IP Address drop-down.

 ![Manage Floating IP](../images/no-address-allocated.jpg)